 Guam's main carrier neutral data center is GNC

-The facility doubles as a cable landing station.
+GNC is Guam's main carrier neutral data center.
+It doubles as a cable landing station.
 Usable colo space is 650 square meters.
 It has access to 2 megawatts.
-Guam's main source of energy is diesel.
-A couple of cables house their network equipment at the facility, including Japan-Guam-Australia North and South.
+Guam's main energy source is diesel.
+A couple cables house their network equipment at the facility, including the Japan-Guam-Australia North and South networks (Google).

-The main problem for carriers considering Guam is metro connectivity, which is controlled by the PTT incumbent.
-TeleGuam is a problem because it charges 10 to 20 times the rate per kilometer as in developed Western cities like Amsterdam.
-A 100G metro wave can cost as much as $5K per month.
-That is more than 15% the cost of 100G waves from Singapore POPs to the Guam CLS.
+The main problem for carriers considering Guam is that the PTT controls metro connectivity between the cable landing stations and data centers.
+The incumbent TeleGuam is a problem because it charges 10 to 20 times the kilometer rate as in developed Western cities like Amsterdam.
+A 100G metro wave ranges from $5K to $8K per month.
+That is more than 20% the cost of 100G waves from Singapore to Guam.
+One can get a dark fibre pair between Amsterdam data centres for 300 to 400 Euros a month.

-Guam offers the Pacific a third telecom hub.
-Not a place currently used for peering, but switching traffic and incorporating redundant routes into a carrier's network.
-As carrier density increases, I expect peering to become more important.
+Guam offers the Pacific something it badly needs, a third telecom hub.
+Not an important place for peering, but useful for switching traffic from cable to cable and incorporating redundant routes into a carrier's network.

 Photo of Guam's GNC Data Centre